Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: Non-determinism and Weak Sequentiality

-To capture the difference between these functions at the level of the strategies which compute them, it is necessary to record whether multiple calls by $f$ to its argument may be supplied with different values.
-For strategies which are innocent (i.e. not stateful) this requires a representation of interaction which captures branching points, such as the sheaved model of \cite{TO} \end{example}
+To capture the difference between these functions at the level of the strategies which compute them, it is necessary to record whether different calls by $f$ to its argument may be supplied with different values.
+For strategies which are innocent (i.e. not stateful) this requires a representation of interaction which captures branching points, such as the sheaved model of \cite{TO} \end{exa}